How to save money on tax in Australia

 • pensioners and older Australians, and

 Tax offsets, sometimes referred to as tax rebates, are applied after your tax obligations have been calculated, and can help lower your tax bill.
-Speak to your accountant about any offsets or rebates you may be eligible to claim.
+If you do your tax yourself through MyGov, you'll be prompted to use the offsets that apply to you, or if you use an accountant or tax agent, they'll do this for you.

-Salary sacrificing involves putting some of your pre-tax income towards paying for a particular benefit.
-Also known as salary packaging, it is an arrangement you make with your employer, and can be used to pay for anything from superannuation and child care, to health insurance, child care fees, and even your home loan.
+Also known as salary packaging, it's an arrangement you make with your employer, and can be used to pay for anything from superannuation and child care, to health insurance, child care fees, and if you're eligible, sometimes even your home loan.

-As you pay for these expenses directly from your pre-tax salary, it reduces your overall taxable income, saving you money.
+As you pay for these expenses directly from your pre-tax salary, it reduces your overall taxable income, saving you a small fortune and allowing you to pay less tax.

 If you’re a low-income earner or self-employed, making after-tax super contributions can also be a good idea.
 It allows you to take advantage of up to $500 of government co-contributions a year, while self-employed people can claim their voluntary super contributions as tax deductions.